akawzh/TestRepository/README.md

 # TestRepository

-This is a discribtion file for the porject.
+This is a discribtion file for the project.